mitomorikawa/Cardgame/README.md

 # CardGame #
 ## How to compile and run cardgame ##
-0. First of all, make sure that
-• the name of the root directory is cardgame, and
+0. First of all, make sure that the name of the root directory is cardgame
-• you create a folder called txt under the root directory, if it doesn't exist.

 1. In the cardgame directory run
 ```